alexbakker/Toxy/README.md

 Toxy
 ====

-Tox client for Windows that tries to follow the official mockup.
-[Tox](https://github.com/irungentoo/ProjectTox-Core "ProjectTox GitHub repo") is a free (as in freedom) Skype replacement.
+Tox client for Windows that loosely follows the official mockup and aims to be [TCS](https://tox.gitbooks.io/tox-client-standard/content/) complaint.
+[Tox](https://github.com/irungentoo/ProjectTox-Core "Toxcore GitHub repo") is a free (as in freedom) Skype replacement.

 Feel free to contribute.